Reliable information on urology - Patient Information

 Dr. Harris Wong

-Harris is a Health Data Analyst at Prostate Cancer UK.
-He will support Denzil with the collection and analysis of the data.
+Harris is a Senior Health Intelligence Analyst at Prostate Cancer UK.
+He will support Denzil with the study design, collection and analysis of the data.

 Dr. Lukas Kurz